Domestic Violence Attorney in Liberty County

 Understanding Georgia's Family Violence Laws

-In Georgia, the term "Family Violence" applies to specific crimes (like Battery, Assault, Stalking) when committed against a household member or person in a qualifying relationship.
+In Georgia, the term "Family Violence" applies to specific crimes (like Battery, Assault, and stalking) when committed against a household member or person in a qualifying relationship.
 This distinction is the basis for enhanced penalties.

 The Qualifying Relationships